-LD 1536, An Act to Correct Errors and Inconsistencies in the Laws of Maine - Public Laws 2013, chapter 424.
-This emergency law became effective July 16.
+LD 1536, An Act to Correct Errors and Inconsistencies in the Laws of Maine - Enacted and Pending Governor's Action.

-This bill was one of about twenty bills that were sent to the Governor just before the session adjourned on July 10.
-The Governor signed this bill into law as an emergency measure on July 16.
+This bill is one of about twenty bills that were sent to the Governor just before the session adjourned, allowing the Governor to hold this bill until the Legislature reconvenes.
 Each year an errors and inconsistencies bill is enacted by the legislature to clean up statutory drafting mistakes that have been identified over the past year.
 This legislation is purely technical in nature and does not enact substantive changes in law.